blandflakes/echo-stopwatch/README.md

 * Support pausing and resuming
 * Offer to start a timer on status request if one isn't set
 * Update README (meta)
+* Persist watches instead of holding them in a ref

 ## License